givanov/k8s-debug-pod/README.md

 # k8s-debug-pod
-A repo containing a docker image with tools and utils for debugging things in a k8s cluster
+A docker image with tools and utils for debugging things in a k8s cluster

 ## Usage
 To spin up a temp pod run something similar to the following: